neondatabase/website/content/docs/reference/glossary.md

 ### Endpoint

 The compute instance associated with a branch.
 A single read-write endpoint is created with each branch.
 The name of the endpoint is required to connect to a branch from a client or application.
-The name of an endpoint is found by selecting the branch on the **Branches** page in the Neon Console or in the **Connection Details** widget on the Neon **Dashboard**.
+An endpoint name can be found on the **Branches** page in the Neon Console or in the **Connection Details** widget on the Neon **Dashboard**.

 ### Free Tier